Labor Law Poster Frequently Asked Questions

 Can I be fined if I don't have a poster?

-Failure to post required state and federal employment law notices can result in fines up to $33,486.
+Failure to post required state and federal employment law notices can result in fines of more than $35,000.
 Following are some examples:

 - State posting requirements can also carry penalties.
-For example, failure to display the Cal/OSHA safety and health protection poster carries a $7,000 fine.
+For example, failure to display the Cal/OSHA safety and health protection poster could bring a $1,000 fine.

 Maximum fines typically would be incurred if the employer continually and/or knowingly violated the law.
 State fines and penalties will vary by agency and are also determined on a case-by-case basis.
 A specific fine for failure to post is not always stated on the poster, even though the requirement is made clear by state law and the enforcing agency.
 For example, the California Healthy Workplaces, Healthy Families Act of 2014 (California Labor Code, Article 1.5, Section 274(c)) indicates that an employer who willfully violates the posting requirements is subject to a civil penalty of up to $100 for each offense.